Numerical simulations of density perturbation and gravitational wave production from cosmological first-order phase transition: Numerical results

-In this simulation, we consider 64 Hubble volumes and define the last 16 to form a bubble center as postponed Hubble volumes.
-We calculate the energy fluctuation of each Hubble volume whose decay of false vacuum is postponed.
-In a rapid phase transition process, every Hubble volume can contain at least one bubble center in the end.
-Hence, we artificially choose that the Hubble volume getting a bubble after the time that $1/4$ (maybe $1/e$ is better) of all Hubble volumes have not contained any bubble center is called the postponed Hubble volume.
-In a slow phase transition, due to the slow bubble nucleation rate.
-We can simply define the postponed Hubble volume as the region that does not contain any bubble center.
-Typically, in this simulation, we employ a lattice of $N^3=512^3dx$ to model a region with $LH=4$.
-Corresponding to a total of $4^3$ Hubble volumes.
-The initial bubble radius and wall thickness are set to $12dx$ and $4dx$, respectively.
+We simulate the thermal tunneling process in the false vacuum through random bubble nucleation.
+For the vacuum bubble nucleation probability given by Eq.~(\ref{Eq: Vacuum bubbles nucleate}), in this work, we explore a wide range of parameters, specifically $\alpha=$ 0.5, 1, 5, 10 and $\beta/H=$ 6, 8, 10, 12.
+For the potential parameters, we choose $M=0.002$, $\kappa=-0.04$, and $\lambda=7$ in order that the successful completion of the FOPT with the initial bubble radius and wall thickness being calculated as $12dx$ and $4dx$ through the {\it findbounce}~\cite{Guada:2020xnz}, respectively.
 The mean bubble separation is obtained as $R_*=(L^3/N_b)^{\frac{1}{3}}$ with $N_b$ being the number of the generated bubbles during the FOPT processes.
-For the potential parameters, we choose $M=0.002$, $\delta=-0.04$, and $\lambda=7$ in order that the successful completion of the first-order PT.
-We simulate the quantum tunneling process in the false vacuum through stochastic bubble nucleation.
-For the vacuum bubble nucleation probability given by Eq.~(\ref{Eq: Vacuum bubbles nucleate}), we explore multiple values of $\alpha=$ 0.5, 1, 5, 10 and $\beta/H$ 6, 8, 10, 12.
+While if these PT parametere can be achieved in the realistic particle physics models is still in debate, see Ref.~\cite{Goncalves:2024vkj,Huang:2025hos} for successful realization in the real and complex singlet extension of the Standard Model and challenges in classically conformal gauge-Higgs theories~\cite{Kierkla:2025vwp}, we adopt these values to provide a model-independent study.
+Our results focus on establishing the relationship between these phase transition parameters and the resulting density perturbations, providing a benchmark for various potential early-universe scenarios.
 The spatial and temporal lattice spacings are defined as $\mathrm{d}x=L/N$ and $\mathrm{d}t=\mathrm{d}x/5$, respectively.
-At the end simulation, the bubble wall thickness falls within the range of $1.2dx$ to $1.6dx$, with the density fluctuation and GW spectra contributions from smaller scales ($\log_{10}[kR_*]>1.3$) have been dropped.
+At the end simulation, the bubble wall thickness falls within the range of $1.2dx$ to $1.6dx$, with the contributions from smaller scales ($\log_{10}[kR_*]>1.3$) to the density fluctuation and GW spectra being dropped.
 The numerical calculations are conducted with a code developed based on {\it pystella}~\cite{Weiner:2021zj}.